cloudconfig/cloco-docs/source/includes/_application-management.md

 This command retrieves the application information.

-### URL Parameters
+### Parameters

 Parameter | Description | Usage
 --------- | ----------- | -----
-subscription_id | The ID of the subscription. | Optional if defaulted via the --init command application_id | The ID of the application. | Optional if defaulted via the --init command
+sub | The ID of the subscription. | Optional if defaulted via the cloco init command. app | The ID of the application. | Optional if defaulted via the cloco init command.

 <aside class="notice">
 Requires subscription admin privilege or application admin privilege.